 About this artist

-On this album I decided to go back to my roots and record what I want.
+On this album I decided to record what I first set out to do.
 I hope you like it!

 I had a lot of help from the following musicians who contributed their talents: